 Spend some time thinking about the key goals you want to attain in life and envisioning how you can reach them.
 “Visualize meeting the man or woman of your dreams, a happy relationship, and all of your other goals and desires,” says Whole Health & Soul founder Dr. Robert S. Berberian, D.O.

 “Dream greater than you’ve ever imagined before by visualizing them.
-We can keep in touch with being appreciative for what we have by doing this everyday exercise.”
+We can keep in touch by being appreciative of what we have by doing this everyday exercise.”

 Hopefully, you have enjoyed this article on how to search for happiness in yourself!